CS-ZSC/CharRecognition/README.md

-# CharRecognition
+# Character Recognition

-Neural network for character recognition in python
+## Neural network for character recognition in python

 -------------------------------------------------------------

-Made for learning purposes
+### Made for learning purposes